 Example:

-During a panic attack, rapid breathing leads to alkalosis, causing symptoms like dizziness, tingling, or lightheadedness due to these electrolyte shifts.
+During a panic attack, rapid breathing leads to alkalosis, which can cause symptoms such as dizziness, tingling, or lightheadedness due to electrolyte shifts.

 6. Ventilation-Perfusion Matching

-For efficient gas exchange, the lungs must match the air going in (ventilation) with the blood flowing through the lungs (perfusion).
+For efficient gas exchange, the lungs must match the air entering (ventilation) with the blood flowing through them (perfusion).
 The body adjusts this using:

 - Local sensors in the lungs that detect oxygen levels